jhenshaw/TulipRide/index.md

 The Tulip Ride brings motorcyclists together to benefit the Seattle Humane on their mission to save lives and complete families.
 We kick off the Pacific Northest motorcycle riding season with a fundraiser ride from Redmond to the Skagit Valley tulip festival.

 ### With Washington still in Phase 2 of opening, the Tulip Ride will not happen in April.
-We'll announce the date for Tulip Ride 2021 as soon as conditions are safe for large-group gatherings, including Phase 4 support for outdoor gatherings over over 50 people.
+We'll announce the date for Tulip Ride 2021 as soon as conditions are safe for large-group gatherings, including Phase 4 support for outdoor gatherings of over 50 people.

 Safety is our top priority for everyone who participates in the Tulip Ride.